Battle of the Nile: Nelson's arrival

 under fire from at the Battle of the Nile.

 The French suffered too, Admiral Brueys on Orient was severely wounded in the face and hand by flying debris during the opening exchange of fire with Bellerophon.
 The final ship of the British line, Culloden under Troubridge, sailed too close to Aboukir Island in the growing darkness and became stuck fast on the shoal.
-Despite strenuous efforts from the Cullodens boats, the brig Mutine and the 50-gun under Captain Thomas Thompson, the ship of the line could not be moved, and the waves drove Culloden further onto the shoal, inflicting severe damage to the ship's hull.
+Despite strenuous efforts from the Culloden boats, the brig Mutine and the 50-gun under Captain Thomas Thompson, the ship of the line could not be moved, and the waves drove Culloden further onto the shoal, inflicting severe damage to the ship's hull.

 Surrender of the French vanguard

 At 19:00 the identifying lights in the mizzenmasts of the British fleet were lit.
 By this time, Guerrier had been completely dismasted and heavily battered.
 Zealous by contrast was barely touched: Hood had situated Zealous outside the arc of most of the French ship's broadsides, and in any case Guerrier was not prepared for an engagement on both sides simultaneously, with its port guns blocked by stores.
 Although their ship was a wreck, the crew of Guerrier refused to surrender, continuing to fire the few functional guns whenever possible despite heavy answering fire from Zealous.
 In addition to his cannon fire, Hood called up his marines and ordered them to fire volleys of musket shot at the deck of the French ship, driving the crew out of sight but still failing to secure the surrender from Captain Trullet.
 It was not until 21:00, when Hood sent a small boat to Guerrier with a boarding party, that the French ship finally surrendered.
 Conquérant was defeated more rapidly, after heavy broadsides from passing British ships and the close attentions of Audacious and Goliath brought down all three masts before 19:00.
 With his ship immobile and badly damaged, the mortally wounded Captain Etienne Dalbarade struck his colours and a boarding party seized control.
 Unlike Zealous, these British ships suffered relatively severe damage in the engagement.
 Goliath lost most of its rigging, suffered damage to all three masts and suffered more than 60 casualties.
 With his opponents defeated, Captain Gould on Audacious used the spring on his cable to transfer fire to Spartiate, the next French ship in line.
 To the west of the battle the battered Sérieuse sank over the shoal.
 Her masts protruded from the water as survivors scrambled into boats and rowed for the shore.